ikegentz/cs410/P2/PA2/README.txt

 I also wrote my own driver file that us based off of the cone object called "driver04.txt" It also uses cone.mtl

+This file has 2 lights that are on the back side of the cone, so you should see a really dim red illumination on the top, and a really dim green illumination on the bottom'